mlswg/mls-architecture/draft-ietf-mls-architecture.md

 MLS aims to provide a number of security guarantees, covering authentication, as well as confidentiality guarantees to different degrees in different scenarios.

-[[TODO: Authentication guarantees at the moment of joining a group are interesting and I don't see a section where it would fit.
-I'm thinking in particular about the parent hash and tree hashes in combination with with signatures and the key schedule.
-I know that several groups have worked on this and results are scattered between a few papers.
-In particular, I think the guarantees for a member being added to a new group are interesting.]]

 ### Message Secrecy and Authentication {#message-secrecy-authentication}

 MLS enforces the encryption of application messages and thus generally